 It is often helpful to begin with a brief summary of the work and the main findings as you understand them, along with a summary of your overall opinion.

 Being critical whilst remaining sensitive to the author isn’t always easy.
-A good rule of thumb is to direct your criticism towards the work carried out and avoid comments that may be interpreted as personal criticism of the author.
+A good rule is to direct your criticism towards the work carried out and avoid comments that may be interpreted as personal criticism of the author.

 Here are a few things to consider when writing your report:

 Your comments must be suitable to send to the author.
 Please make constructive suggestions, seek clarification on any unclear points, and ask for further elaboration.
 Remember that authors will welcome positive feedback as well as constructive criticism.

 If the paper reports original research, comment on whether the methods are appropriate and whether the work was carried out to the standards expected within your field.